Jesse Ventura: Post-gubernatorial life

 In March 2024, after Ventura publicly endorsed his independent presidential bid, Robert F. Kennedy Jr. shortlisted him as a candidate for vice president on his campaign ticket; many states require one to meet ballot access deadlines.

 After Kennedy withdrew from the race and Kamala Harris chose Walz as her running mate, Ventura endorsed Harris.
 He strongly defended Walz against attacks by Republicans questioning his military service, pointing out that Walz served well after he reached retirement age.
 He accused Republican vice-presidential nominee JD Vance of hypocrisy for attacking Walz while standing behind Donald Trump, who avoided being drafted in the Vietnam War.
 Ventura also criticized Hulk Hogan, who was a featured speaker at the Republican National Convention, saying: "When I was in wrestling in the '80s, I tried to unionize wrestling, and it was Hulk Hogan who cut my legs out from under me...
 So it doesn't surprise me to see Hogan with the Republicans, because Hogan is as anti-union as it gets."

+Ventura returned to the public eye in December 2024, resuming his role as a color commentator for WWE's Saturday Night's Main Event.

+Since Trump's return to office, Ventura has compared the state of U.S. politics to that of a rising dictatorship like the Philippines under Ferdinand Marcos.
+He called Trump a "draft-dodging coward" and the Republican Party a "domestic enemy to our Constitution" for their support of the January 6 United States Capitol attack.
+In January 2026, Ventura visited Roosevelt High School in Minneapolis after Immigration and Customs Enforcement agents were confronted by a person outside the school, and called the fatal shooting of a Minneapolis resident by an ICE agent a "tragedy" that "did not have to happen".

+Ventura has expressed interest in entering the 2026 Minnesota gubernatorial election, saying he "only did one term" and was "owed a second".